pjolson/MySuiteBlog/blog/post2.md

 ## Native Highlighting Example

-In this example, I have created a Transaction Saved Search with criteria set to only show Purchase Orders
+In this example, I have created a Transaction Saved Search with criteria set to only show Purchase Orders.

 ![criteria](https://i.imgur.com/ENdKcWp.png "criteria")

 ---
-I have set the results to show some data about the POs
+I have set the results to show some data about the POs:

 ![results](https://i.imgur.com/8JIHTK1.png "results")

 ---
-And the highlighting are set to add an image - "Red Arrow Left" if Status = Pending Billing and a mix of other highlights if Status = Fully Billed.
+The highlighting is set to add an image - "Red Arrow Left" if Status = Pending Billing and a mix of other highlights if Status = Fully Billed.

 ![highlighting](https://i.imgur.com/Q1fww5E.png "highlighting")

 ---
 The output matches my highlighting criteria exactly.
-These highlighting features are very simple to set up and have few caveats.
+These highlighting features are very simple to set up and have very few caveats.

 ![output](https://i.imgur.com/5hd9ZXq.png "output1")

-As a best practice, I try to avoid more than a couple of highlights per search, I always utilize the Description column in the highlighting section of the saved search, and I try not to use background color highlighting very often, as it can make a search hard to read.
+As a best practice, I try to avoid more than a couple of highlights per search.
+I always use the Description column in the highlighting section of the saved search.
+I try not to use background color highlighting very often, as it can make a search hard to read.

 ## Highlight a single cell

-But what if I want to highlight by column in a saved search?
-The native "Highlighting" tools in the Saved Search editor do not allow for this, but creating a simple formula can achieve this for you.
+What if I want to highlight by column in a saved search?
+The native "Highlighting" tools in the Saved Search editor do not allow for this, but creating a simple formula can achieve this.

-When using a field in the Results section of the Saved Search editor, you can leverage the SQL CASE WHEN formula to filter values based on criteria and then apply text or styled html elements directly into your saved search!
+When using a field in the Results section of the Saved Search editor, you can leverage the SQL CASE WHEN formula to filter values based on criteria and then apply text or styled html elements directly into your saved search.

 ### Example